artus-analysis/Sherivf/INSTALLATION.md

 ### [Blackhat 0.9.9](https://blackhat.hepforge.org/trac/wiki/BlackHatInstallation)
 Blackhat libraries can become quite large and are therefore installed on a storage server.
-Make sure you have a directory on /storage/a/ or change the `prefix` argument for configure.
+Also, make sure you have sufficient disk space available in your home directory.

     wget http://www.hepforge.org/archive/blackhat/blackhat-0.9.9.tar.gz
     tar -xzf blackhat-0.9.9.tar.gz